mozilla/glean/glean-core/preview/README.md

 ## `glean-preview`

-This library provides a Rust API on top of Glean, targetted to Rust consumers.
+This library provides a Rust API on top of Glean, targeted to Rust consumers.

 **Note: `glean-preview` is currently under development and not yet ready for use.**